kobeodb/emergency-detection/README.md

 However, we have observed that the fine-tuned model is not performing as accurately as expected.
 Despite retraining multiple models on enhanced datasets, the performance has reached a plateau, showing no further improvement.
 This presents a significant challenge as we aim to achieve optimal performance.

-To address this, we are exploring alternative approaches for fall detection.
+To address this, we maybe want to explore alternative approaches for fall detection in the future.
 Our current ideas include:
 - Adaboost: Creating a few weak classifiers (stomps) for example: bbox area over time, aspect ratio, ... and feeding these classifiers to an adaboost algorithm to create 1 good lightweight classifier for detecting a fall alongside yolo for the person detection.